 After the seeding demonstration those who are game are tempted to taste a piece of pearl meat – raw of course!
 Guests then wander freely over the pontoon and drool over the exquisite pearl jewellery in the souvenir shop.
 Pearls produced by Pinctada Margaritifera are relatively pricey, so to cater for everyone there is also a fun range of Albina pearl shell souvenirs.

 This is the only tour of its kind in Western Australia and is available to guests and visitors at the Monkey Mia Resort.
 Bookings can be made through Pearl Harbour, (08) 9948 1325 or the Shark Bay Tourist Bureau, (08) 9948 1253.

-Search: Coral Coast > Shark Bay to Gnaraloo > Monkey Mia
+Explore Surrounding Areas: Coral Coast > Shark Bay to Gnaraloo > Monkey Mia